decentralized-identity/didcomm.org/docs/maintainer-guide.md

 ## Making Decisions

-1. Trivial merge decisions (e.g., to fix a typo) can be merged immediately by any maintainer, including a maintainer who submits a PR.
+1. Trivial updates (e.g., to fix a typo) can be merged immediately by any maintainer, including the maintainer who submits the PR.

 2. Merge decisions about meaningful content or about website changes can be made by an single maintainer other than the submitter.
-At a maintainer's discretion, vetting may be extended to get additional comments or improvements.
+A maintainer may ask questions or request changes or comments first, at their discretion.

 3. Difficult merge decisions require a consensus of all maintainers.
 The consensus must be announced in the comment thread of the PR, and must be followed by at least 1 week of public comment.
 Longer comment periods may be used, at the discretion of the maintainers.